darthsebulba04/hassio-snmpd/DOCS.md

 ## How to use

-1. Set the `domain` option, e.g., `mynetwork.local`.
+1. Set the `community` option, e.g., `public`.
+2. Set the port under network, e,g., `161`.
-2. Save the add-on configuration by clicking the "SAVE" button.
+3. Save the add-on configuration by clicking the "SAVE" button.
-3. Start the add-on.
+4. Start the add-on.

 ## Configuration